"Healing is a matter of time, but it is sometimes also a matter of opportunity."

 Surgery for your furry family member can be a scary thought.
 We don’t blame you for feeling that way.
 We perform a variety of surgeries in our hospital every day, and honestly, we enjoy most of them from a medical perspective.
 But we completely relate to how you feel, because even though we know everything about the details of a procedure, when it’s our own personal pets, it feels different for us, too.
-We love and worry about our four-legged friends because our hearts are so involved with them, so we take any surgical procedure with your pets just as seriously.
+We love and worry about our cats and dogs because our hearts are so involved with them, so we take any surgical procedure with your pets just as seriously.

 Caring hands.
 Compassionate hearts.
 There’s a reason this is our motto: because what we do with our hands is a direct reflection of how compassionate we feel, not just toward animals, but toward our clients.